jpverkamp/blog/content/reviews/movies/Disney Animated Home Releases/44 - Bambi 2 Great Prince of the Forest.md

 ---
-title: "Bambi and the Great Prince of the Forest"
+title: "Bambi 2: The Great Prince of the Forest"
 date: 2021-12-04
 reviews/lists:
 - 2021 Movie Reviews